Polaroid B.V.: History

 The Impossible Project was founded in 2008 after the original Polaroid announced in February of that year that it would stop producing film for Polaroid cameras.
 The founders were Florian Kaps, André Bosman, and Marwan Saba.
-In June 2008, Kaps and Bosman met at the Polaroid factory's closing event and decided to found a company to produce materials for Polaroid cameras.
+In June 2008, Kaps and Bosman met at the Polaroid factory's closing event and decided to find a company to produce materials for Polaroid cameras.
 In October 2008, Impossible bought Polaroid's remaining production machinery for $3.1 million and leased the north building of the Polaroid plant that had been operating in Enschede, Netherlands.
 Using that equipment and plant, they developed new instant film products for use in some of the existing Polaroid cameras, and began mass production and sales in 2010.
 They generated US$270,000 in profit on US$4 million in revenue and sold 500,000+ units.

 In January 2012, the company announced that it and Polaroid would launch a range of collectible products, called The Polaroid Classic range, that originates from different periods of Polaroid's history.
 Between six and ten products will be released each year.
 In July 2013, Florian Kaps announced his retirement from the project and Creed O'Hanlon took over as CEO.

 In December 2014, The Impossible Project announced that Oskar Smołokowski would be their new CEO and Creed O'Hanlon would become the executive chairman of Impossible's management board.

 Polaroid (Impossible BV) has offices in Vienna, Berlin, New York City, and Tokyo, and has licensed its name to stores in Germany, Spain, and London.